 Artist BiographyWildfowl Carver

-Wildfowl caring is a true North American art from.
-Its root is derived from Native American and early settlers making decoys to attract waterfowl closer.
-The more realistic the decoys the better it work.
+Wildfowl carving is a true North American art form.
+Its root is derived from Native Americans and early settlers making decoys to attract waterfowl closer.
+The more realistic the decoys the better they work.
 Wildfowl carving has evolved into something more than an object to hunt over.
-I see it as fresh new art form.
+I see it as a fresh new art form.
 I prefer the realistic side of art.
-When viewing a realistic paint I enjoy getting lost in the detail the artist used to create his piece.
+When viewing realistic paint I enjoy getting lost in the detail the artist used to create his piece.
 How the artist painted the light or shadow to create a mood or the fine detail in the veins of a leaf.
 While hiking it is common for me to stop and look at the detail of something nature has provided as if I am seeing it for the first time.
-The beauty and perfection that I view is mind blowing.
+The beauty and perfection that I view are mind-blowing.
 Birds and plants are the subjects that I find the most interesting.
-It is easy to see the details on a plant that give its individuality but a bird is another matter.
+It is easy to see the details on a plant that gives its individuality but a bird is another matter.
 By creating highly detail realistic pieces I am trying to inspire the viewer to take a moment and enjoy the beauty nature has to offer.

-Don takes great pride in been a signature member of Artist for Conservation.
+Don takes great pride in being a signature member of Artist for Conservation.
 He supports the Algonquin Wildlife Research Station (https://www.algonquinwrs.ca/ ) and The Owl Foundation ( http://www.theowlfoundation.ca/).
-Part of the proceeds from the sale of his art works will be donated to these non-for-profit organizations.
+Part of the proceeds from the sale of his artworks will be donated to these not-for-profit organizations.
 His wildfowl sculptures can be view in the summer months at the Algonquin Art Centre https://algonquinartcentre.com/.